huhx0015/HXAudioPlayer/README.md

 ## Description

 The HX Audio Player is a custom audio wrapper library for Android 2.3 - Android 7.0.
-It is designed to be an easy-to-use, alternative approach to implementing music and sound playback into Android applications.
+Originally designed as a library for games, HX Audio Player is designed to be an easy-to-use, alternative approach to implementing music and sound playback into Android applications.
+HX Audio Player also implements seamless workarounds to address the bugs and shortcomings of MediaPlayer and SoundPool APIs.

 This audio library was utilized in apps such as Dragon Geo, Cid's Aerial Tours, Chrono Maps, and StepBOT.

 The demo application provided with the project provides an example how the HX Audio Player library works.